If you want to create a new title or change the boundaries of an existing title this is known as being a subdivision of land.

-In the Rural Area Council policy is to restrict subdivision to boundary relocations or the creation of one additional title where properties have a land area of 20 hectares or more and the certificate of title was created after September 2010.
-The exception to this is the Countryside Living Policy Area surrounding Otorohanga and Kawhia where rural residential subdivision can be undertaken.
+In the Rural Area Council policy is to restrict subdivision to boundary relocations or the creation of one additional title where properties have a land area of 20 hectares or more and the record of title was created before September 2010.
+The exception to this is the Countryside Living Policy Area surrounding Ōtorohanga and Kawhia where rural residential subdivision can be undertaken.

 If your property is located in an area which is identified by the Planning Maps as Coastal or Landscape Policy Area or an area affected by natural hazards then other restrictions on subdivision may apply.

 Within parts of Ōtorohanga township that have access to the public sewerage system subdivision can take place reasonably easily where lot sizes of 500m2 or larger are proposed.
 If smaller lot sizes are proposed then you will be required to demonstrate how either an existing or proposed dwelling can be contained on the lot that complies with the development control standards in the District Plan (e.g. yard setbacks, site coverage, parking, stormwater management).